991jo/minipam/README.md

 # Design Goals

-- no dependencies besides python3 standard library.
+- no dependencies besides python3 standard library and sqlite3 (version >= 3.6.19 for foreign key support which should come with the standard library)
 - just a simple sqlite3 database
 - keep things simple and minimal
 - currently only IPv4 support because for my use case (LAN Party setups) there